Grant Companies Exploit Confusion over Stimulus Bill to Rip Off Consumers, Warns BBB

 Families are billed every month for “free” guidance on how to get Federal government grants

-Los Angeles, CA – March 3, 2009 – The Better Business Bureau of the Southland is warning the public to be extremely wary of companies that offer “free” advice on how to get government grants.
+Arlington, VA – March 3, 2009 – Better Business Bureau is warning the public to be extremely wary of companies that offer “free” advice on how to get government grants.
 Dozens of Web sites claim that, because of the recently passed stimulus package and other actions taken by President Obama, consumers can easily get government grants to pay bills or get out of debt.
 Contrary to such claims, the federal government does not award grants to help consumers pay general debt and complaints to BBB show that people who sought free advice were ultimately charged as much as $69.95 every month on their credit or debit card.

 Immediately following the approval of the $787 billion stimulus package, Web searches for the word “stimulus” returned sponsored link sites like officialstimuluschecks.com and ObamaStimulusGrant.net, in addition to many news stories and Web pages discussing the bill.
 Ads for grant schemes used enticing testimonials such as, “I got my stimulus check in the mail in less than 30 days...”

-“The stimulus package and other efforts on Capitol Hill to jumpstart the economy are dominating the headlines and unscrupulous businesses know that they can exploit the news to take advantage of financially desperate families,” said Bill Mitchell, President and CEO of the BBB serving the greater Los Angeles area.
+“The stimulus package and other efforts on Capitol Hill to jumpstart the economy are dominating the headlines and unscrupulous businesses know that they can exploit the news to take advantage of financially desperate families,” said Steve Cox, BBB spokesperson.
 “These businesses are simply charging people for free information and chipping away at the bank accounts of families nationwide when they can least afford it.”

-According to BBBs in Utah and Las Vegas, complainants state that they ordered a “free” CD and were promptly charged as much as $69.95 on their credit or debit card.
+According to the BBB Serving Utah and the BBB Serving Las Vegas, complainants state that they ordered a “free” CD and were promptly charged as much as $69.95 on their credit or debit card.
 Some complainants also stated that their credit card was charged by other companies as well.

 When complainants contacted the businesses about why they were being charged for a “free” item, they were told that they had actually signed up for a “free trial”—as explained in the terms and conditions on the Web site—and they needed to cancel within seven days of requesting the CD or they would be charged monthly.